Extracting classical Lyapunov exponent from one-dimensional quantum mechanics: Understanding OTOCs from Classical Mechanics

-As we can see in FIG.\ref{Fig-ene} and FIG.\ref{Fig-ene-cr}, the OTOCs converge to the classical results as $\hbar \to 0$.
-Thus, we can explain the behaviors of the OTOCs may be explained in terms of classical mechanics.
-In Appendix, we will discuss the following two questions: (1) Why are the exponents in FIG.\ref{Fig-ene} and FIG.\ref{Fig-ene-cr} always smaller than $\lambda_{\rm saddle}$ or $2\lambda_{\rm saddle}$.
-(2) Why does $\langle [x(t),p(0)]^2 \rangle $ show the exponential development while $\langle [x(t),p(0)] \rangle $ does not in FIG.\ref{Fig-ene}.
+As we can see in Figs.~\ref{Fig-ene} and \ref{Fig-ene-cr}, the OTOCs converge to the classical results as $\hbar \to 0$.
+Thus, the behaviors of the OTOCs may be explained in terms of classical mechanics.
+In this section, we discuss the following two questions through classical mechanics: (1) Why are the exponents in Figs.~\ref{Fig-ene} and \ref{Fig-ene-cr} always smaller than $\lambda_{\rm saddle}$ or $2\lambda_{\rm saddle}$.
+(2) In Fig.~\ref{Fig-ene}, why does $\langle [x(t),p(0)]^2 \rangle $ show the exponential development while $\langle [x(t),p(0)] \rangle $ does not.

 First, we consider the derivation of the Poisson bracket $\{ x(t),p(0) \}^n$, which is the counterpart of the OTOC $\left\langle [x(t),p(0)]^n \right\rangle $.
 In classical mechanics, the energy eigenstate in quantum mechanics can be approximated by using the particles uniformly distributed on the constant energy curve in phase space (see Fig.~\ref{Fig-phase}).
 Then, physical quantities for the energy eigenstate can be computed by taking the averages of the quantities for each particle.
 Hence, to obtain the OTOC, we need to compute $\{ x(t),p(0) \}^n$ for single particles and take their average.

 We can compute the Poisson bracket $\{ x(t),p(0) \}$ for a single particle as follows.
 Suppose that a particle starts from $(x,p)=(x(0),p(0))$ at $t=0$, and we define the position of this particle at time $t$ as $x(t,x(0),p(0))$.
 Then, we can compute

 To evaluate the right-hand side of this equation, we need to compute the positions of the two particles $x(t,x(0)+\Delta x,p(0))$ and $x(t,x(0),p(0))$ (see Fig.~\ref{Fig-phase}).
 Generally, we cannot obtain the particle positions explicitly, and we evaluate them numerically and extrapolate the limit $\Delta x\to 0$.